kgisl/cs8251/lab/syllabus.md

 12. Solve [towers of Hanoi][1] using recursion.
 Also practice recursion on simpler problems in [Recursion Camp][2] on CC.

 13. Sort the list of numbers using pass by reference.
+Review other simpler problems in [Pointer Camp][3] on CC.

 14. Generate salary slip of employees using structures and pointers.